[+] Click table row for more information.

 If you have ESRD, you'll need to manually enroll in Medicare.
 Coverage usually starts at the beginning of your fourth month of dialysis treatments.
 Your coverage may begin sooner if you meet certain conditions.
 There are only a few limited circumstances that allow ESRD patients to join a Medicare Advantage plan.

 States provide a number of resources to help Medicare beneficiaries better understand their coverage options and their benefits.
-We also identify states that require Medigap plans be offered to people under 65, according to the Kaiser Family Foundation.
+We also identify states that require Medigap plans be offered to people under 65.

 Find your state below to get started.